 Many scholars, law enforcement officials, legislators and citizens alike, agree that the "War on Drugs" has been a complete failure.
 What evidence supports this belief?
 What suggestions do you have for decreasing the impact substance abuse has on both society and individuals?

 Thank you for the opportunity to help you with your question!

-Please let me know if you need any clarification.
+overcrowding in prisons by reducing sentences for non-violent drug offenders Please let me know if you need any clarification.
 I'm always happy to answer your questions.

 Jul 22nd, 2015

 Studypool's Notebank makes it easy to buy and sell old notes, study guides, reviews, etc.